 This proposed framework is tested on manipulation tasks that involve grasping.
 A lot of previous work has also been done on generating robotic grasp plans from visual information.
-In work done by Saxena et al., a single grasp point was identified using a probabilistic model on a set of visual features such as edges, textures, and colors [36].
-Similar work uses contact, center of mass, and force closure properties based on point cloud and image information to calculate the probability of a hand configuration successfully grasping a novel object [37].
-Platt et al. used online learning to associate different types of grasps with the object's height and width [35].
-A shape template approach for grasping novel objects was also proposed by Herzog et al. [12].
+In work done by Saxena et al., a single grasp point was identified using a probabilistic model on a set of visual features such as edges, textures, and colors [21].
+Similar work uses contact, center of mass, and force closure properties based on point cloud and image information to calculate the probability of a hand configuration successfully grasping a novel object [22].
+Platt et al. used online learning to associate different types of grasps with the object's height and width [23].
+A shape template approach for grasping novel objects was also proposed by Herzog et al. [24].
 A shape descriptor called a height map that captures local object geometry was used for matching part of a point cloud generated by a novel object to a known grasp template.
-Another work used a geometric approach for grasping novel objects based on point clouds [30].
+Another work used a geometric approach for grasping novel objects based on point clouds [25].
 An antipodal grasp was determined by finding cutting planes that satisfy geometric constraints.
-A similar approach based on local object geometry was also introduced [45].
-In the work done by Lenz et al., a deep network trained on 1035 examples was used to determine a successful grasp based on RGB-D data [26].
-Grasp positions were exhaustively searched and evaluated.
+A similar approach based on local object geometry was also introduced [26].
+In the work done by Lenz et al., a deep network trained on 1035 examples was used to search for a successful grasp based on RGB-D data [27].
 Next, we discuss some of the relevant related work in neural networks.

-Convolutional neural networks (CNNs) are a class of deep neural networks that contain more than one convolutional layer, and were introduced by Lecun and Bengio [24].
-In the 2012 ImageNet Challenge, the CNN based approach proposed by Krizhevsky et al. generated results that surpassed other methods by a large margin [15].
-CNN based approaches have since outperformed other approaches on most benchmarks in computer vision.
+In our framework, visual features are detected and localized within convolutional neural networks (CNNs).
 Several authors have also applied CNNs to robotics.
-In the work done by Levine et al., visuomotor policies were learned using an end-to-end neural network that takes images and outputs joint torques [27].
+In the work done by Levine et al., visuomotor policies were learned using an end-to-end neural network that takes images and outputs joint torques [28].
 A three layer CNN was used without any max pooling layer to maintain spatial information.
 In our framework, multiple convolution layers are also used; but unlike the previous work, relationships between layers are used to define a feature.
-Finn et al. used an autoencoder to learn spatial information of features of a neural network and demonstrate that the robot can learn tasks with reinforcement learning [7].
-In [6], Finn and Levine further demonstrated that robots can learn to predict the consequences of pushing objects from different orientations and execute pushing actions to reach a given object pose based on a neural network structure with nine convolutional layers.
-In research done by Pinto and Gupta, a CNN was used to learn what features are graspable through 50 thousand trials collected using a Baxter robot [34].
+Finn et al. used an autoencoder to learn spatial information of features of a neural network and demonstrate that the robot can learn tasks with reinforcement learning [29].
+In [30], Finn and Levine further demonstrated that robots can learn to predict the consequences of pushing objects from different orientations and execute pushing actions to reach a given object pose based on a neural network structure with nine convolutional layers.
+In research done by Pinto and Gupta, a CNN was used to learn what features are graspable through 50 thousand trials collected using a Baxter robot [31].
 The final CNN layer was used to select 1 out of 18 grasp orientations.
 The hierarchical CNN features used in our framework are based on CNNs trained on image classification, and hence require relatively little robot training data.
 This feature captures the hierarchical relationship between filters and can model local parts of a larger structure.

 III.
-FRAMEWORK
+APPROACH